 Winter in Taiwan is not the snowy wonderland you might find elsewhere.
 In fact, you’ll have to trek up the mountains just to find a bit of frost in the mornings.
 Having said that though, it does get relatively cold and you may need a scarf or even a pair of gloves if you venture out in the evenings.
 However, despite the chill in the air, it’s a season packed with events and festivals.
 Here are some of the best.

-15th day of the first month of the Lunar CalendarAnyone who has visited Taiwan will have heard about the sky lanterns of Pingxi and perhaps even set one off into the night sky.
+Fifteenth day of the first month of the lunar calendarAnyone who has visited Taiwan will have heard about the sky lanterns of Pingxi and perhaps even set one off into the night sky.
 But during the festival itself, it’s an incredible sight to see thousands of lanterns taking to the sky.
-Locals write messages to the Gods and their ancestors on the lanterns and release them into the sky hoping that their wishes and prayers will be answered.
+Locals write messages to the gods and their ancestors on the lanterns and release them into the sky hoping that their wishes and prayers will be answered.
 If you can handle the crowds then this is a great experience and a good opportunity for some photos.

-15th day of the first month of the Lunar CalendarRanked as the third largest folk celebration in the world, this festival is incredibly popular but also ever so slightly dangerous.
+Fifteenth day of the first month of the lunar calendarRanked as the third largest folk celebration in the world, this festival is incredibly popular but also ever so slightly dangerous.
 In fact, only the bravest souls take part in what can only be described as fireworks madness.
 Several beehive-like structures are packed with fireworks and locals actually walk between them as the fireworks are set off.
-It’s a religious celebration to thank a local God who protected the area during a plague.
+It’s a religious celebration to thank a local god who protected the area during a plague.
 This baptism of fireworks is certainly a celebration that those faint of heart might want to avoid.

-The first week of the first month of the lunar calendar
+First week of the first month of the Lunar Calendar

 And so we come to the most important festival of them all, Lunar New Year or as many call it, Chinese New Year.
 It’s the most anticipated holiday in the region and a time when the entire island takes time to celebrate the new year with their family.